accessibility-exchange/platform/README.md

 -   This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/), enforced by [commitlint](https://commitlint.js.org/).
     All commit messages and pull request titles must follow these standards.
--   The [`dev`](https://github.com/accessibility-exchange/platform/tree/dev) branch contains refined features that have been prototyped and gone through one or more co-design sessions.
+-   The [`dev`](https://github.com/accessibility-exchange/platform/tree/dev) branch contains features
+    that have been prototyped and gone through one or more co-design sessions.
--   Feature refinement must take place in a feature branch forked from the `prototype` branch.
-Feature refinement branches must be named according to the format `feat/<feature>`.
-Once a refined feature is ready to merge into `dev`, the merge must be performed using a [squash commit](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits).
+-   Feature development must take place in a fork, in a branch based on the `dev` branch.
+Feature branches must be named according to the format `feat/<feature>`.
+Once a feature is ready to merge into `dev`, the merge must be performed using a [squash commit](https://docs.github.com/en/github/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges#squash-and-merge-your-pull-request-commits).
--   The [`main`](https://github.com/accessibility-exchange/platform/tree/main) branch contains refined features that are considered production-ready.
+-   The [`production`](https://github.com/accessibility-exchange/platform/tree/production) branch contains refined features that are considered production-ready.
 -   Prereleases must be tagged from the `dev` branch.
--   Releases must be tagged from the `main` branch.
+-   Releases must be tagged from the `production` branch.

 ## License